 Prerequisites for all levels of training

 - Applicants’ professional training should reflect the capacity to work with individuals experiencing mental health issues (may include individuals with physical disabilities for whom good mental health is important).
 Professions include healthcare professional (psychologists, psychotherapists, nurses, physicians, educators, coaches, spiritual counsellors, and clerics).

 - Applicants who are not formally trained mental health professionals (peer support facilitators, etc.) should have mental health first aid and suicide prevention training.

 - Applicants are expected to have a contemplative, meditation practice that includes meditation training¹ for the past 2 years.

 The OMC Professional Training Program uses The Bangor, Exeter & Oxford Mindfulness-Based Interventions Teaching Assessment Criteria for training and feedback.

-Certificates of Completion are provided upon successful completion of each training level and may qualify for CEUs from some professional associations.
+Certificates of Completion are provided upon successful completion of each training level described below and may qualify for CEUs from some professional associations.